 The good news for those who are above the age of 17, is that there is no maximum age for getting your private pilot license.
 The world is your oyster, and it is never too late to go for your private pilot’s license.

-Getting your medical certificate is required by the FAA to fly solo.
+That said, getting your medical certificate is required by the FAA to fly solo.
 And getting your medical certificate becomes more of a challenge the older you get.
 You can obtain your medical by scheduling a physical examination with a doctor who is an FAA-authorized aviation medical examiner.

 Other Opportunities for Flight